facephi/sdk-mobile-documentation/docs/ios/Selphi_Component.md

 <div class="note">
 <span class="note">:information_source:</span>
 This command must have been executed **before launch**.

-To learn more about how to start a new operation, it is recommended to consult the [Mobile SDK](./Mobile_SDK) documentation, which details and explains what this process consists of.
+To learn more about how to start a new operation, it is recommended to consult the [Start a new operation](./Mobile_SDK#4-start-a-new-operation) documentation, which details and explains what this process consists of.
 </div>

 ---